resources / blog /

 This is why choosing the right warranty platform matters for your business.
 It’s not just about covering products; it’s about protecting your margins and trust.

-For example, a california furniture retailer saw firsthand how broken trust impacts loyalty and sales.
+For example, a California furniture retailer saw firsthand how broken trust impacts loyalty and sales.
 Here’s what they found in their review data:

 • Recurring issues: shipping damages, wobbly tables months after purchase, and costly failures just outside the one-year warranty